-Periodontal plastic surgery procedures include a variety of methods for either replacing lost gum tissue, or removing excess gum tissue, to help you successfully improve both your smile and the health of your teeth.
+Periodontal plastic surgery procedures include a variety of methods for either replacing lost gum tissue or removing excess gum tissue, to help you successfully improve both your smile and the health of your teeth.

 Gum Tissue Grafting:

-When recession of the gum tissue occurs, the body loses a natural defense against bacterial penetration and trauma.
+When the recession of the gum tissue occurs, the body loses a natural defense against bacterial penetration and trauma.
 Gum recession often leaves the exposed roots sensitive to temperatures and cold food.
 In addition, the root(s) is not covered with enamel and is softer than the tooth surface.
 This makes the roots more susceptible to decay.